SlowsieNT/Genshin-Impact/README.md

 A: Look at [this picture (*LINK*)](https://github.com/SlowsieNT/genshin/blob/main/Visuals/center-of-cursor.png)<br><br>
 Q: Will the script be updated in the future?<br>
 A: Yes - to keep it alive, until 2022

-[TEXT] FOR pre-made script:<br>
-1. Go to Settings then Graphics
-2. Set Quality to: Medium
-3. Set Display Mode to: 1440x900 Windowed
-4. Go to Settings then Language
-5. Select Subtitles to: English

 ## genshin-checkin-redeem.js
 (requires Tampermonkey/Greasemonkey Opera/Chrome/Firefox extension)<br>